German Democratic Party: Foundation and rise

-In the first nationwide elections to the National Assembly of the still young republic, the DDP received 18 percent of the vote and in 1919/1920 formed the Weimar Coalition with the SPD and the Catholic Centre Party as the first government of the Weimar Republic.
-While the party counted around 800,000 members one year after its founding, by 1927 its membership had dropped to 117,000.
+Decline

+20,000 people attended the first national convention of the Young Democratic Organization, but active membership declined to a few thousand members as the 1920s continued and 2,000 people attended the 1929 convention.

+The party's membership fell from around 800,000 one year after its foundation to 117,000 by 1927.
 In spite its steadily dwindling size, the DDP played an important political role in the early years of the Republic.
 For one, its position between the SPD and the Centre Party helped stabilize the Weimar Coalition nationwide and especially in Prussia.
 Wilhelm Abegg, for example, the state secretary in the Prussian Ministry of the Interior, reorganized and modernized the Prussian police.
 In addition, members of the DDP formed an important reservoir of personnel for high positions in public administration.
 No other party was able to provide to a similar extent civil servants who both possessed the professional training and were loyal to the democratic system of the Weimar Republic, something that was not the case with the mostly monarchist and anti-democratic civil servants inherited from the Empire.

-Decline during the 1920s

-In 1920 the DDP had already lost votes, in large measure to the German People's Party, German National People’s Party, and to parties focused on single issues.
+In 1920, the DDP had already lost votes, in large measure to the German People's Party, German National People's Party, and to parties focused on single issues.
 This was due to disagreements within the DDP over how to deal with the Versailles Peace Treaty, of which some deputies approved.
 The loss of votes was accompanied by a simultaneous loss of members, finances and journalistic support.
-Important newspapers such as the Vossische Zeitung and the Frankfurter Zeitung held views that were close to those of the DDP, but the party was never able to establish an important party paper of its own such as the SPD’s Vorwärts or later the Nazi Party’s Völkischer Beobachter.
-The prejudice that the DDP was the ‘party of big capital’ held credence among part of the public, a prejudice that was factually false and charged with anti-Semitism.
-In later years, the Nazi Party exploited this by defaming the DDP as ‘the Jewish party’.
+Important newspapers such as the Vossische Zeitung and the Frankfurter Zeitung held views that were close to those of the DDP, but the party was never able to establish an important party paper of its own such as the SPD's Vorwärts or later the Nazis' Völkischer Beobachter.
+The prejudice that the DDP was the 'party of big capital' held credence among part of the public, a prejudice that was factually false and charged with anti-Semitism.
+In later years, the Nazi Party exploited this by defaming the DDP as 'the Jewish party'.

-Another reason for the decline was their program of ‘social capitalism’ in which workers and owners mutually recognized "duty, right, performance and profit" and where solidarity was to prevail between employees, workers and owners.
+Another reason for the decline was their program of 'social capitalism' in which workers and owners mutually recognized "duty, right, performance and profit" and where solidarity was to prevail between employees, workers and owners.
 This visionary idea was out of touch with the reality of rising unemployment and economic difficulties under the pressure of the Treaty of Versailles.